InternLM/xtuner/examples/README.md

-# How to use MMChat in HuggingFace & DeepSpeed training pipelines
+# How to use xTuner in HuggingFace & DeepSpeed training pipelines

 ## Quick run